Honda EM5000SX - 4500/5000W Portable Generator With Remote Start

 - Professionals in need of safely powering high-intensity work or lighting equipment

-In the upcoming sections, you'll discover its power characteristics, the array of outlets it presents, its overall portability, and the additional features it possesses.
+In the forthcoming sections, you'll delve into its power characteristics, the various outlets it offers, its overall portability, and the additional features it boasts.

 Power & Run Time

-Running on gasoline, the Honda EM5000SX utilizes a 389 cc Honda iGX390 OHV 4-stroke engine with cast iron sleeve to deliver 120/240V, offering a running wattage of 4,500W and a starting wattage of 5,000W (and even up to 7,000 W thanks to the iAVR technology).
+Honda EM5000SX runs on gasoline, powered by a 389 cc Honda iGX390 OHV 4-stroke engine with cast iron sleeve, delivering 120/240V, boasting a running wattage of 4,500W alongside a starting wattage of 5,000W (and even up to 7,000 W thanks to the iAVR technology).

-With a full tank, the EM5000SX can operate for around 10.5 hours at 50% load (fuel consumption around 0.59 GPH), thanks to its fuel capacity of 6.2 gallons.
+With a fuel capacity of 6.2 gallons, the EM5000SX may run for around 10.5 hours at 50% load with a full tank (fuel consumption around 0.59 GPH).

 Outlets

-The control panel includes the following 6 AC outlets:
+The control panel is equipped with the following 6 AC outlets:

 Portability